Home Warranty HVAC Coverage: What's Included, Limits & Replacement Rules

 • Forced-air system components like blower motors and fans

-Some providers, like American Home Shield, go a step further by covering malfunctions caused by rust, corrosion, or even lack of maintenance, a notable advantage over competitors.
+Some providers, like American Home Shield, go a step further by covering malfunctions caused by rust, corrosion, or even undetected pre-existing conditions, a notable advantage over competitors.
 For a deeper dive into furnace specifics, see our home warranty furnace coverage breakdown.

 Cooling System (Air Conditioning) Coverage